mpenam/Deep_Learning-CNN-Cats_and_dogs/README.md

 # Deep Learning - CNN - Cats and dogs

-Classify Images with Convolutional Neural Networks using Python programming language and it´s library Keras
+Classify Images of cats and dogs with Convolutional Neural Networks using Python programming language and it´s library Keras